A new commutativity property of exceptional orthogonal polynomials: A brief historical introduction

 The interest of one of us in what is now called the ``bispectral problem" posed and solved in \cite{DG} arose from an effort to understand and extend a mathematical miracle, uncovered by D. Slepian, H. Landau and H. Pollak at Bell Labs back in the 1960's, \cite{SLP2,SLP3,SLP4,S2,SLP5,S1,SLP1}.
 It is of obvious importance in signal processing and it was motivated by work of C. Shannon, see \cite{Sh}.
 This is mentioned in the introduction to \cite{DG} and is recalled in the next few lines.

-For an unknown signal $f(t)$ supported in [-T,T] one observes its Fourier transform $Ff(k)$ for frequencies $k$ in the band $[-\mathcal{W},\mathcal{W}]$.
-The numerically stable reconstruction of $f$ from this data leads to the study of an integral operator in $L_2[-T,T]$ with kernel given by $K(t,s)=\sin \mathcal{W}(t-s)/(t-s)$.
+For an unknown signal $f(t)$ supported in $[-T,T]$ one observes its Fourier transform $Ff(k)$ for frequencies $k$ in the band $[-\mathcal{W},\mathcal{W}]$.
+The numerically stable reconstruction of $f$ from this data leads to the study of an integral operator in $L^2\left(-T,T\right)$ with kernel given by $K(t,s)=\sin \mathcal{W}(t-s)/(t-s)$.
 One needs to compute numerically many of its eigenfunctions, and this gives a very ill-conditioned problem because the eigenvalues are (except for about $4T\mathcal{W}$ of them) very close together.
 The miracle in question is that one can exhibit a selfadjoint second order differential operator that commutes with the integral operator, has a simple and well spread out spectrum resulting in a common set of eigenfunctions.
 One has replaced a very ill-posed problem by a very well posed one.

 The topic of exceptional orthogonal polynomials has developed into an active area of research in the last few years.
 The literature is large and we just mention a few papers, \cite{Durec,Du,GGU2,GUHerm,GU2,GUKKM,KM,Qu,STZ}.
-The potential applications of these polynomials are quite varied: they provide a vast extension of the classical orthogonal polynomials of Jacobi, Laguerre and Hermite which feature in countless areas of mathematics, both pure and applied.
+The {\it potential} applications of these polynomials are quite varied: they provide a vast extension of the classical orthogonal polynomials of Jacobi, Laguerre and Hermite which feature in countless areas of mathematics, both pure and applied.
 They each give a basis of polynomials that are joint eigenfunctions of a fixed differential operator $L$ of order two

-The main difference with the classical ones is that the index $n$, that indicates the degrees of $p_{n}$, need not run over the entire set ${0,1,2,3,...}$.
-A way to increase the chances that they will be widely used is to study the extend to which they share certain properties with their classical counterparts.
-Such an effort will necessarily develop in an exploratory fashion.
+The main difference with the classical ones is that the index $n$, that indicates the degree of $p_{n}$, needs not run over the entire set ${0,1,2,3,...}$.
+A way to increase the chances that this larger class of polynomials will be widely used is to study the extend to which they share certain properties with their classical counterparts.
+Such an effort will necessarily develop in an {\it exploratory} fashion.
 This is the spirit of this paper.

-The hope at the time of \cite{DG} was that situations exhibiting the highly unusual ``bispectral property", to be defined below, would give rise to extensions of the miracle mentioned above beyond the Fourier case exploited by the Bell Labs group.
+The hope at the time of \cite{DG} was that situations exhibiting the highly unusual ``bispectral property", to be defined below, would give rise to extensions of the commutativity miracle mentioned above beyond the Fourier case exploited by the Bell Labs group.
 One says that one has a ``bispectral situation" when a differential operator $L$ has eigenfunctions $f(x,k)$ that satisfy a differential equation in the spectral parameter $k$, i.e. we have

 as well as

 where $B$ is a differential or difference operator acting on $k$.
 The spectral parameter $k$ runs over a discrete or continuous set.

 Several tools were used in \cite{DG} to classify all the situations when $L$ has order two and $B$ is a differential operator of arbitrary order.
 They include, among other things, the so called Darboux processes, the so called ad-conditions, as well as a careful study of the monodromy properties of $L$.
 The main surprise was the observation that the rational solutions of the Korteweg-deVries equation play a important role in half of the cases found in \cite{DG}.
 The role of its master symmetries was observed in a later paper \cite{ZM}.